 I’ve found that applying anti-fungal products like Lotrimin to the nipples after they’ve been cleaned helps combat the itching and burning that often accompanies thrush.
 Just make sure to remove if from the nipples (swab with olive oil) before nursing and/or pumping.

 Typically a pediatrician will prescribe your child the recommended medication to combat oral thrush.
-My OBGYN has always handles my prescription requests.
+My OBGYN has always handled my prescription requests.

 Nystatin (liquid) is generally prescribed to fight oral thrush in babies.
 While the Nystatin cream is used to relieve nipple irritation.
 Honestly, we’ve found Nystatin ineffective.
 Leading to constant reoccurring outbreaks.